Applique Cushion. Try out three different methods of this traditional textile craft, then choose your favourite technique and make a cushion.

 Then choose your favourite method to create a unique picture panel, and make it into a lovely new cushion.
 Use your own design or one of mine, it’s up to you.

 An applique cushion is an ideal upcycling project's as you can use up pieces of old clothes.
 It's also one way of using treasured family heirlooms.
+This is one of my most popular textile art workshops.

 Who is this aimed at?